davydog187/code_beam_presentation/presentation.md

 ## Let's refactor by leveraging Protocols
 ---
-## Protocols help you acheive the Open/Closed Principle  in Elixir
+## Protocols help you achieve the Open/Closed Principle  in Elixir

 :white_check_mark: Open for extension
 :x: Closed for modification